KristianWold/sum-and-elab/README.md

 ## Inference

-We test the full model, regularized and trained for five epochs, on a out-of-distribution text fethced from the test corpus.
-We let the model predict a highlight from the article, and wise versa.
-Also, we let it predict a *recovered* highlight from the predicted article, and compare it to the original highlight.
+We test the full model, regularized and trained for five epochs, on an out-of-distribution text fethced from the test corpus.
+We let the model predict a highlight from the article, and vise versa.

-The articles has been chosen for being brief, but has otherwise not been cherry picked.
-See the [notebook](https://github.com/KristianWold/sum-and-elab/blob/main/notebooks/inference/test_data.ipynb) about inference, and [here](https://github.com/KristianWold/sum-and-elab/blob/main/notebooks/inference/readme.md) for more tests.
+See the [notebook](https://github.com/KristianWold/sum-and-elab/blob/main/notebooks/inference/test_data.ipynb) for details about inference, and [here](https://github.com/KristianWold/sum-and-elab/blob/main/notebooks/inference/readme.md) for more tests.
+The articles has been chosen for briefness, but has otherwise not been cherry picked.

 ## Ebola Infection